 - Releases highly treated and clean wastewater back to the natural environment.

-The WWRWRF laboratory staff ensures compliance with the Town and EPA/NCDEQ’s standards for wastewater treatment by performing laboratory analysis in an on-site laboratory, which is equipped with the latest technology for providing precise and accurate data.
-The data generated by the laboratory is utilized by operations staff to make process control decisions to ensure optimum wastewater treatment process performance.
+The WWRWRF laboratory staff ensures compliance with the Town and EPA/NCDEQ’s standards for wastewater treatment by performing analysis in an on-site laboratory, which is equipped with the latest technology for providing precise and accurate data.
+The data generated by the laboratory is used by operations staff to make process control decisions to ensure optimum wastewater treatment process performance.
 The WWRWRF laboratory is audited and certified annually by the NCDEQ Laboratory Certification Branch.